isomerpages/moe-peircesec/_students/Acceptable Use Policy (AUP).md

 <h4><strong>Respecting Copyright</strong></h4>
 <p>11.&nbsp; You are reminded to obtain explicit permission from the content
-owner(s) before downloading, copying or sharing any copyrighted materials (e.g. pictures, videos, music).
+owner(s) before downloading, copying or sharing any copyrighted materials (e.g. pictures, videos, music).</p>
-<br>12.&nbsp; &nbsp;You should not use, copy, edit or share digital files
+<p>12.&nbsp; &nbsp;You should not use, copy, edit or share digital files
 in an unauthorised or illegal manner.</p>
 <h4><strong>Using Artificial Intelligence (AI)</strong></h4>
 <p>13.&nbsp; You must ensure that you meet the minimum age requirement specified
-in each AI tool's age restrictions before using it.
+in each AI tool's age restrictions before using it.</p>
-<br>14.&nbsp; If the use of AI is permitted, you should acknowledge the use
+<p>14.&nbsp; If the use of AI is permitted, you should acknowledge the use
-of AI in weighted assessments and homework as required.
+of AI in weighted assessments and homework as required.</p>
-<br>15.&nbsp; You are to practice academic integrity and be responsible for
+<p>15.&nbsp; You are to practice academic integrity and be responsible for
 your own learning when using AI.
 Understand that you are ultimately short-changing yourself if you pass off other’s work as your own.</p>
 <h4><strong>Staying Safe and Secure online</strong></h4>
 <p>16.
 You should report any incidents (e.g. unusual device behaviour or
-inappropriate use of devices), to the school through your Form Teachers or Subject Teachers.
+inappropriate use of devices), to the school through your Form Teachers or Subject Teachers.</p>
-<br>17.
+<p>17.
 You are reminded to develop online safety habits.
 This includes not
-disclosing personal access credentials (e.g. MIMS password, PLD passcode, etc.), sensitive personal data (e.g. home address, passwords) online or on AI platforms, verifying credibility of online content before sharing, avoiding clicking on suspicious links or downloading unknown files, and being cautious when interacting with others online (e.g. on social media) by not engaging with strangers.
+disclosing personal access credentials (e.g. MIMS password, PLD passcode, etc.), sensitive personal data (e.g. home address, passwords) online or on AI platforms, verifying credibility of online content before sharing, avoiding clicking on suspicious links or downloading unknown files, and being cautious when interacting with others online (e.g. on social media) by not engaging with strangers.</p>
-<br>18.
+<p>18.
 You should exercise caution regarding the limitations of AI tools,
 including potential inaccuracies / fabricated responses, inherent biases and outdated information.</p>
 <h4><strong>Digital Wellbeing and Balance</strong></h4>
 <p>19.
 You are reminded to balance screentime with other activities including
-physical exercise and face-to-face social interactions.
+physical exercise and face-to-face social interactions.</p>
-<br>20.
-You should avoid excessive use of your devices outside learning hours.
+<p>20.
+You should avoid excessive use of your devices outside learning hours.</p>
-<br>21.
-You should take regular breaks to rest your eyes and mind.
+<p>21.
+You should take regular breaks to rest your eyes and mind.</p>
-<br>22.
+<p>22.
 You are reminded to practice good sleep hygiene by not using your
 devices one hour before bedtime.</p>